JatinKhare/advancesmcusystems/lab3/README.md

  	 (Zynq)         (CDMA)         (BRAM)

 Here again there is a mismatch.
 Now the CDMA needs to store 8 iterations of Zynq data to transfer once to the BRAM.
-This is where the trade off
+This is where the trade off comes in.
+We are sending a large amount of data, but also comsuming time in storing and combining it too.
+Sending large data is indeed improving performance, but storing it is not letting it improve by a very great amount.
 ```

 2. **Effect of Burst size**: As we know that the CDMA transfers the data in bursts and after each burst, there is exchange of few ack signals in the AXI protocol.
 Hence, the less we have the burst size the more will be the signals, which will degrade the performace.
 As a result,  the burst size has been kept as constant 32 bits throughout the experiment.
 (Why 32?
 Because when we set the bus width for the CDMA to 1024 bits, the maximum we can go for the burst size is 32, and hence for lower widths, even if it was possible to have a larger burst size, for the sake of the analysis I have stick to the 32 bit burst size.